 Students select an advisor and, with the advisor, plan an individual program bounded only by the broad guidelines of the Graduate College and the program.
 The department maintains close interdisciplinary ties with other University of Iowa departments, especially with the Departments of Physics and Astronomy, Computer Science (College of Liberal Arts and Sciences), Industrial and Systems Engineering, and Mechanical Engineering, and the Roy J. Carver Department of Biomedical Engineering (College of Engineering), and the Carver College of Medicine.
-Principal areas of graduate study include waves and materials, computer systems, wireless communications, signal and image processing, computational genomics, and control systems and systems theory.
+Principal areas of graduate study include medical image analysis, signal and image processing, control systems and systems theory, wireless communications, waves and materials, computer systems, and computational genomics.
 View principal areas of study under Research and Study Areas in the Electrical and Computer Engineering section of the Catalog.

 The Doctor of Philosophy program in electrical and computer engineering requires a minimum of 72 s.h. of graduate credit.
 At least 45 s.h. must be earned in formal coursework (not in thesis work or other independent study), including 30 s.h. from an approved list of electrical and computer engineering courses.
 For the list of approved courses, see the Electrical and Computer Engineering Graduate Manual.
 Each Ph.D. student's study plan must be approved by the student's advisor and by the graduate committee.
 Students must maintain a cumulative g.p.a. of 3.25 or higher in all graduate coursework.